IMPORTANT NOTICE:

 Specialties: Injection therapy for chronic migraine/excessive sweating/movement disorders, nerve conduction/EMG and EEG, peripheral neuromuscular disorders and multiple sclerosis.
 Director – Headache Clinic, Hyperhidrosis Clinic (SNNN)

 Dr Karl Ng is a conjoint associate professor at the Northern Precinct of Sydney Medical School at the University of Sydney.
 He completed his medical degree with first class honours at the University of New South Wales, and attained accreditation in Neurology from the Royal Australasian College of Physicians.
 He has undertaken 3 years post-fellowship training in Clinical Neurophysiology at the prestigious National Hospital for Neurology and Neurosurgery, Queen Square, University College London culminating in accreditation of a second specialty in the UK in this area.
-He has completed a doctoral thesis in peripheral axonal excitability in peripheral and central neurological disorders including multiple sclerosis.
-He is a fellow of the Royal College of Physicians (London) and Royal Australasian College of Physicians, board director of the charitable Brain Foundation, NSW representative of the Australian and New Zealand Headache Society, and member of the International Hyperhidrosis Society.
-He is active in the Australian and New Zealand Association of Neurologists as councillor and committee member of the Clinical Neurophysiology interest group.
+He has completed a doctoral thesis in peripheral axonal excitability in peripheral and central neurological disorders including multiple sclerosis, and has supervised several doctoral students in nerve and muscle excitability.
+He is a fellow of the Royal College of Physicians (London) and Royal Australasian College of Physicians, ex-board director of the charitable Brain Foundation, NSW representative of the Australian and New Zealand Headache Society, and member of the International Hyperhidrosis Society.
+He is active in the Australian and New Zealand Association of Neurologists as ex-councillor and committee member of the Clinical Neurophysiology interest group.
 Dr Ng is Director of SNNN, Head of the Department of Clinical Neurophysiology at Royal North Shore Hospital, has organised specialty training conferences in neurophysiology for the Australian association, and speaks at international meetings.
-He has over a hundred publications in high-end international peer reviewed journals, is an invited reviewer for these learned societies, and is Associate Editor of BMJ Neurology Open and the Internal Medicine Journal.
+He has over a hundred publications in high-end international peer reviewed journals, is an invited reviewer for these learned societies, and is Editor-in-Chief of BMJ Neurology Open and Neurology Subeditor of the Internal Medicine Journal.

 MBBS, FRACP, PhD